Qiantu K50 is a 430-hp Chinese EV sports car with a busy front end

 -

-reading•Qiantu K50 is a 430-hp Chinese EV sports car with a busy front end
+reading•Qiantu K50 is a Chinese EV with 430 hp and a wild sports car design

 -

-Apr 16•2019 New York Auto Show preview: Cadillac, Hyundai, Subaru and more plan big debuts
+Apr 18•2019 New York Auto Show recap: Big debuts from Hyundai, Subaru, Toyota and more

 -